malochak/scaleway-pulumi-iac-example/CONTRIBUTING.md

 ### Prerequisites

-- Node.js 24+
-- Pulumi CLI
-- Scaleway account (for testing)
+See [README Prerequisites](README.md#prerequisites).
+You'll also need a Scaleway account for testing infrastructure changes.

 ### Local Development